LexonBlackzz/midiparser/README.md

 # MIDI Player features
 Uses KDMAPI (OmniMIDI synthesizer) for playback. 🎹
 Does relatively well up until 300-500k events/sec (on an i5-13600KF) 🐌
+Channel based visualizer

 ### You're welcome to do anything with the code.